Majoring in Marketing at the Eller College

 - For additional information contact the student chapter faculty advisor, Edward Ackerley at firstname.lastname@example.org

-The American Advertising Federation (AAF) is the world's largest organization for those in the advertising profession.
-The AAF UA Chapter engages interested students in activities throughout the school year including trips to other cities to explore advertising agencies, tours of local advertising agencies and media companies, advertising competitions (NSAC), social activities and intimate gathering with advertising professionals.
-Twelve student members of the club are selected to compete each year in the National Student Advertising Competition with over 200 collegiate chapters.
+The American Marketing Association and the American Advertising Federation (AAF) both have collegiate case studies.
+AdTEAM is the group of students who compete in these national advertising competitions.
+The AMA is the recognized leader in marketing and the AAF is the world's largest organization for those in the advertising profession.
+AdTEAM engages interested students in activities throughout the school year including filed trips to explore advertising agencies, tours of local advertising agencies and media companies, advertising competitions (AMA Collegiate Challenge and the AAF NSAC), social activities and intimate gathering with advertising professionals.
+A dozen volunteer student members of the club are selected to compete each year in the AMA Collegiate Challenge and the AAF National Student Advertising Competition.

-- For additional information contact the faculty advisor, Ed Ackerley, at firstname.lastname@example.org.
+- For additional information contact the faculty advisor, Dr. Ed Ackerley, at email@example.com.

 AdCats is the University of Arizona's first-ever, student-run advertising agency.
 We are committed to being the optimal link connecting the University of Arizona and the surrounding community.
 Our dynamic team of diverse individuals is dedicated to applying the skill, creativity and energy required to satisfy the needs of our clients.
 Our unique perspective will provide the communication solutions necessary to solve company needs.
 As students, the hands-on work experience collected through real-world opportunities serves as our principal reward.